 After obtaining my bachelor's degree in graphic design with a minor in business, I worked as a graphic artist by day and on the weekends, fully committed to wedding photography.
 When the economy took a downturn and started to really affect Arkansas in early 2010, I was laid off from my day job and fully committed to my photography work.
 I caught the eye of my alma mater in the Fall of 2010 and was hired as a graduate assistant photographer while working on my master's degree in multimedia.

+I guess they enjoyed my work and vision because they hired me full-time in January 2012, and I documented the history of the university for 11 years.
 Working as the Director of Photography at ATU allowed me to expand my photographic nimbleness.
 After documenting a basketball game on a Thursday night, I could wake up to a studio portrait of a board member on Friday.
 This adaptability has resulted in a widespread body of work and expertise in many facets of photography - I've never grown weary of wanting to get better and better at this craft.

 In the Spring of 2021, an opportunity presented itself at a non-profit that I'd been a member of since 2014: the International Mountain Bicycling Association (IMBA.)
 It was an opportunity that I couldn't pass up.